jetbrains-academy/data-visualization-course/0_intro/2_evolution/2_milestones/task.md

-The evolution gathered pace in the late 18th century with the invention of statistical graphics.
+The evolution of data visualization gathered pace in the late 18th century with the invention of statistical graphics.

-[William Playfair](https://en.wikipedia.org/wiki/William_Playfair) pioneered many modern chart types (line, bar, area, and pie charts) in his Commercial and Political Atlas (1786).
+[William Playfair](https://en.wikipedia.org/wiki/William_Playfair) pioneered many modern chart types (including line, bar, area, and pie charts) in his Commercial and Political Atlas (1786).
-His work not only transformed economic reporting but also demonstrated that a well‐designed chart could tell a compelling story about data.
+His work not only transformed economic reporting but also demonstrated that a well‐designed chart could tell a compelling story through data.

 <figure>
     <img src="../../../common/resources/images/intro/playfair-1.png">